1950s: Acute Dialysis

 In the 1970s, before CAPD, acute PD was still being used to treat AKI in the UK.
 Edwina Brown (at Charing Cross) remembers doing acute PD as a pre-registration house officer in 1973 (using rigid catheters).
 John Feehally (Leicester) has similar memories (DATE?); This method was used for AKI, and as intermittent peritoneal dialysis (IPD) for ESRF, if the kidneys did not recover (whilst patients waited for a HD slot). (ref?)
 However acute PD was still sometimes used at the Hammersmith Hospital renal unit (London) in 1986 (ANT).

 PD is still a good treatment for AKI, but not often used for that purpose in the 2020s.
-However, the COVID-19 pandemic has reminded us of its potential, especially where haemodialysis is not suitable (coagulation disorders and in children) – Ref to the COVID page.
+The COVID-19 pandemic reminded us of its potential, reinforcing that it is an effective therapy that can be used where haemodialysis is not suitable or possible.

 Further reading